lisadesai/BevoBNB-Booking-Website/README.md

 **Back-end:** **C#** **MVC** with **Microsoft Azure SQL Database**.
 **Hosting:** Deployed on **Micrososft Azure** with **Identity and Access Management (IAM)** fully integrated into the app for login and security purposes.

-If you are curious, here is a full spec sheet of what the project requirements were, from start to finish!
+If you are curious, I have uploaded a full spec sheet of what the project requirements were, from start to finish! (specs.pdf)